shopware/docs/products/extensions/migration-assistant/guides/extending-the-migration-connector.md

 </service>
 ```

-And that's it, you're done and have already implemented your first plugin migration via API.
+With that, you have implemented your first plugin migration via API.

 ## Source

-There's a GitHub repository available, containing a full example source.
-Check it out [here](https://github.com/shopware/swag-docs-extending-shopware-migration-connector).
+Check out this [GitHub repository](https://github.com/shopware/swag-docs-extending-shopware-migration-connector) containing a full example source.